dradtke/blog/content/post/gtk-giphy.md

 }
 {{</highlight>}}

-This is a feature that Vala calls [contract programming][contract], and it's a handy way to make sure that any unexpected conditions, such as invoking the action with an invalid parameter type, are called out as such, resulting in a much clearer and easy-to-understand error message.
+This is a feature of Vala called [contract programming][contract], and it's a handy way to make sure that any unexpected conditions, such as invoking the action with an invalid parameter type, are called out as such, resulting in a much clearer and easy-to-understand error message.